janyousssef/JobHacker-System/TodoApp/README.md

 # Description
-Contains the source code for the Todo App task of the JobHackers 2023 Internship - Java Advanced Track.
+Todo App for the JobHackers 2023 Internship - Java Advanced Track.

+## Functionality
+A REST API providing CRUD operations for a simple Todo App, with database persistence.
+Contains a Controller with the appropriate methods mapping, which delegates to a Service to perform the bsuiness logic, which has acces to the repository for persistence.

 ## Technologies used
 - Spring Boot